 It is duty of the plaintiff to prove that the defamatory statement is brought to defame him/her or reduce his/her position in the society.

-If a publication is held to defame a group or class of person, then any one of them can bring the suit of defamation on behalf of class or group of person.
+If a publication is held to defame a group or class of person, then any one of them can bring the suit of defamation on behalf of class or group of people.

 DEFENCES AVAILABLE; which are;